 Quintessentially British, Elizabeth Gage has been designing for over fifty years and her designs are as innovative today as they were at the very beginning.
-Here is a collection of Elizabeth's exquisite pieces, showing her design and imagination.
-Every one of Elizabeth's pieces are hand-made, by some of England's most expectational craftsmen and everything is still made in England.
+Here is a collection of our exquisite pieces, showing her design and imagination.
+Every one of them is hand-made, by some of England's most exceptional craftsmen and everything is still made in England.

 This ring reflects Elizabeth's love of the Renaissance and the glamour of the court of Louis XIV (the ‘Sun King’).
 It is a popular style for clients wishing to use their own diamond, as the width of the ring can vary to accomodate the size of the stone.
 This style of ring is only made with diamond or pearl.

 When Elizabeth decided to taper the ring she also added planetary signs, moon and sun motifs.
 Every tapered ring incorporates planetary symbols relevant to each individual person.
 Some are made in yellow gold, some in yellow and white gold, or enamel.
 Many are embellished with diamonds, so each one is tailored to its owner.

 Born from her early Templar rings, Elizabeth’s Zodiac collection started with the desire to make a band decorated with gold lion heads and bead work.
 When it was finished, a friend admired the ring and assuming the lion was for Leo, wanted her own star sign instead.
 Over the next few months Elizabeth designed her own version of each zodiac symbol and her Zodiac ring collection was created.